PanVidla/car-database-v2/README.md

 * CHANGE: Make sure related entities (text, images...) get deleted on deletion of objects.
 * CHANGE: Make sure datetime_edited changes when deleting related objects on entites that have it.
 * CHANGE: Remove the Developer, Car manufacturer and Part manufacturer columns from specialized Company overviews.
+* CHANGE: Consolidate the button coloring and grouping in the remaining detail views.
 * FIX: Prevent cars from copying text and images twice when making a second copy of one car.

 ## v1.1.0.0.0